srand/jolt/docs/guides.rst

 scheduler implementation uses a priority queue in which builds are ordered by priority and then by the number of queued tasks remaining to be executed in the build.

-The scheduler image is named ``robrt/jolt/scheduler``.
-It uses Debian as a base image.
+The scheduler image is named `robrt/jolt/scheduler <https://hub.docker.com/r/robrt/jolt/scheduler>`_.
+It uses Debian as its base image.

   .. list-table::
     :widths: 20 80